The Best 17 foods for people living with diabetes

 16- Unsweetened Tea

 Unsweetened tea, especially green tea, has been shown to have numerous health benefits, including minimizing the chance of developing heart disease and lowering blood sugar levels.
-It can be consumed hot or cold, with or without added flavors.
+It can be consumed hot or cold, with or without added flavours.

 17- Dark Chocolate